 At a Glance: De’Longhi Magnifica XS Review

-This is a great option at the budget end of the super-automatic espresso machine market.
+The DeLonghi Magnifica XS is a great option at the budget end of the super automatic espresso machine market.

-It is not without its faults – manual milk frother and single boiler being the main two.
+It is not without its faults – only having a manual milk frother and a single boiler being the main two.
 But it does everything it’s designed to do really well.

 Overall, this bean-to-cup machine is very simple to use.
 It will pull a really good shot of espresso once you’ve tinkered a bit, plus it’s easy to keep clean.